-Follow these steps to train a garage door with the rolling code feature:
+After completing the "Programming" functions, follow these steps to train a garage door opener with the rolling code feature:

-1. Locate the training control on the garage door opener receiver.
-Refer to the garage door opener manual or call 1-800-355-3515 if there is difficulty locating the training control.

-2. Press the training control on the garage door opener receiver until the training light (next to the control) begins to flash (1-2 seconds).
+- 1. Locate the training button on the garage door motor head unit.
+Refer to the garage door opener manual or call 1-800-355-3515 or on the Internet at HomeLink.jci.com. if there is difficulty locating the training button. - 2.
+Press the training button on the garage door motor head unit (which will activate the "training" light.)